cyberark/conjur-api-ruby/README.md

 * Create hosts using host factory
 * Rotate API keys

-Use the configuration setting `Configuration.version` to select your server version, or set the environment variable `CONJUR_VERSION`.
+Use the configuration setting `Conjur.configuration.version` to select your server version, or set the environment variable `CONJUR_VERSION`.
 In either case, the valid values are `4` and `5`; the default is `5`.

 If you are using Conjur server version `4.x`, you can also choose to use the `conjur-api` version `4.x`.
 In this case, the `Configuration.version` setting is not required (actually, it doesn't exist).